FidanBabayewa/kidney-segmentation/README.md

 This code was developed under GPU memory and storage constraints — you may need to adjust batch_size, patch_size, or augment fewer samples if using limited hardware.

-📚 Citation
-If you use this code or approach, please consider citing the original nnU-Net paper:

-Isensee, F., Jaeger, P. F., Kohl, S. A., Petersen, J., & Maier-Hein, K. H. (2021).
-nnU-Net: a self-configuring method for deep learning-based biomedical image segmentation.
-Nature Methods, 18(2), 203–211.